-Many people with cerebral palsy experience premature aging due to compromised mobility, motor function, and balance.
+Individuals with cerebral palsy are also susceptible to premature aging due to compromised motor control, musculoskeletal strain, and increased levels of stress.

-Living with impaired movement your whole life can add extra stress to your mind and body.
-In fact, cerebral palsy patients must use up to 3x more energy to move around than non-disabled people.
+Living with impaired movement throughout one’s lifetime can add extra stress to both the mind and body.
+In fact, individuals with cerebral palsy require up to 3-5 times more energy to move around than those without a disability.

 4. Musculoskeletal Problems